pmndrs/react-three-fiber/tools/readme.md

 }
 ```

-This componend suspends, so you can wrap it into `<Suspense />` for fallbacks and error-boundaries for error handling:
+This component suspends, so you must wrap it into `<Suspense />` for fallbacks and, optionally, error-boundaries for error handling:

 ```jsx
 <ErrorBoundary>